eXascaleInfolab/TSM-Bench/systems/integration/integration.md

 # System Integration

 ## Prerequisites
-- Ubuntu 20
+- The benchmark needs to be ran once
 - The system needs to provide a Python connection
 - The system needs to support csv format for data loading

 ## Integration steps

 - Create a folder with the name of your system under `/systems` and install your database inside.
 - Install the Python client library inside the virtual environment (TSMvenv).
-- Load the datasets already built using the provided buiding script.
+- Load the datasets located under the `/datasets` folder .
 You can add a loading script similar to the ones in `/systems/{system}/load.sh`.
 The column names from the datasets are: time , id_station and `s0 ,s1 ... s99`